Aspects of Jesus

 good behavior, such as the demand for women to cover their hair.

-alike, despite Jesus advice not to "cast your pearls".
+alike, despite Yeshua advice not to "cast your pearls".

 Paul's weakness of conviction: After taking a position on the Old